HENGSHI CLI

 Official skills and agent execution

-hbi-core: authentication, configuration, output, and terminology ruleshbi-data: connections, datasets, metrics, and data workflowshbi-dashboard: dashboard planning, layout, and element configurationhbi-permission: permission lookup, grants, and revocationshbi-workflow: cross-domain orchestration and sequencing
+hbi-core: authentication, configuration, output, and terminology ruleshbi-data,hbi-data-modeling,hbi-pipeline,hbi-notebook: connections, datasets, modeling, execution, and metric workflowshbi-dashboard,hbi-dashboard-taste,hbi-app: dashboard planning, page layout, element configuration, and app surfaceshbi-permission,hbi-user-mgmt: access lookup, grant/revoke flows, and user/organization governancehbi-workflow: cross-domain orchestration and sequencing control

 The purpose of these skills is not to replace CLI.
 They encode execution experience such as which state should be read first, which actions must go through --dry-run, and how results should be returned to people or other systems.